 - Council will not redress errors in applications.
 If an application is deemed ineligible, it will not be assessed.

 - An Assessment Committee appraises the eligible applications against the assessment criteria to provide a shortlist of meritorious applications to Council's Establishment and Coordination Committee for consideration.

 - Council’s Establishment and Coordination Committee makes the final decision regarding grant allocation.

 The Creative Sparks Grants Program is a competitive grants program.
 Not every application that meets the assessment criteria will receive a grant.
 In some instances successful applicants may not receive the full amount of the funding sought, but will be offered a percentage of the total sought.
 In that situation, successful applicants will be required to confirm which of the project outcomes are still achievable and submit a revised budget as a special condition of their funding agreement.

 Refer to the SmartyGrants help guide for technical assistance when submitting an application.
 The SmartyGrants support desk is open 9am to 5pm Monday to Friday and can be contacted on 03 9320 6888 or by email.

 A budget is required to support your application.
 Before you apply, it is highly recommended you review a budget table example to assist you with developing your budget.

 Preparing an application

-The online application system will allow you to save, develop and print out applications before you submit them.
+The online application system will allow you to save, develop and print out your application before you submit it.
 Support material can also be attached to your online application.